-Early Childhood Mental Health (ECMH) provides home-based clinical services to pregnant women and families with children birth to six years old.
+Early Childhood Mental Health (ECMH) provides home-based clinical services to pregnant women and families with children from birth to six years old.
 The program serves parents who feel overwhelmed and/or whose children are experiencing behavioral issues or developmental delays.
 ECMH supports families through therapeutic services, referrals and education about child development and growth to foster a healthy attachment between child and caregivers.

 Early Childhood Mental Health (ECMH) services are home-based and family-centered.
 They include:

 - Weekly visits from an ECMH specialist

 - Educational support to help the parent(s) understand the developmental needs of an infant, toddler or young child